The Rise of Remote Work—Is It Lasting?

 The ability to cut costs and remove unnecessary office space has proven to be an attractive measure for some employers.
 These costs can include overhead, parking reimbursements, as well as the added costs of amenities and excess technology provided in a usual office environment.

 From an employee perspective, remote work has had a positive impact on work-life balance.
 For starters, it has helped to eliminate costs associated with commuting such as paid parking and gasoline.
 In addition, employees now have access to many aspects of their home life that were not previously available.
 This includes child care and even pet care, both of which can be a heavy monetary burden on employees.

 Looking at the history of remote work, it is hard to imagine how fast the current movement has taken off.
 After all, when you look back on the companies who have tried it in the past, it often ended in failure.
 When Richard Laermer allowed his employees to work remotely on Fridays, he claimed that it ended in disaster.
 Employees were rarely available, and it became more akin to a long weekend.
 IBM had a similar experience nearly a decade ago when they decided to bring back thousands of employees into the office due to a decline in production.

 Based on these examples, it only makes sense that organizations would be hesitant.
 This often stems from a lack of trust.
 Will employees get work accomplished and remain productive if they are not being watched over 24/7?

-As this pandemic era has shown us, remote work is more than a possibility—it actually works.
-It has become so desirable, that employees would sooner quit their jobs than be relegated to an office commute five days a week again.
+As the pandemic has shown us, remote work is more than a possibility—it can actually work in the right setting.
+To some employees, it has become so desirable they would sooner quit their jobs than be relegated to an office commute five days a week again.
 Bloomberg references a survey from May of 2021, that included over 1,000 U.S. adults.
 The survey concluded that 39% of those adults would quit their job before returning to a traditional in-office work environment.
 And amongst millennials and younger, the number was closer to 49%.